sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ## Merging

 [Git merge will combine multiple sequences of commits into one unified history.
-In the most frequent use cases, git merge is used to combine two branches](https://www.atlassian.com/git/tutorials/using-branches/git-merge).
-Let's see how that works
+In the most frequent use cases, `git merge` is used to combine two branches](https://www.atlassian.com/git/tutorials/using-branches/git-merge).
+Let's see how that works.

 Currently we have three branches.